eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 $ chmod 755 stop.sh
 $ ./stop.sh
 ```
-# Reboot the nodeos service
+# Reboot the nodeos Service
 It is important to take into account that once the node is producing blocks it is not possible to restart the nodeos service using the same script created in the section [Start the nodeos service](#start-the-nodeos-service), since the blockchain database already contains information from the initial execution.
 This is why it is recommended to create a new script with the name `start.sh`.
 This file can continue to be used for future restarts of the node once the process is stopped.

 Copy and paste the following content into the `start.sh` file: